BattmannWann/The-VizDoom-Experience/plan.md

 ### Winter Break

-Try to finish off development
+Try to finish off development and ensure any missing requirements are fulfilled.
 ---

 ### Spring Semester

 * **Week 13: Train Attention Agent in ViZDoom (Part 1)**

-    * **Tasks:** Begin the full training runs for your new Attention-CNN agent in the ViZDoom scenario across multiple seeds.
-This is a major experiment and may take time.
+    * **Tasks:** Begin the full training runs for the new Attention-CNN agent in the ViZDoom scenario across multiple seeds.

     * **Deliverable:** Training runs initiated and logged.

 * **Week 14: Train Attention Agent in ViZDoom (Part 2)**